uoft-lgcu/lgcu.ca/health.md

 If you enroll family members on your health plan, you may be able to geta percentage of the cost of adding them to the plan reimbursed through the [U of T Family Plan Assistance Fund](https://www.cupe3902.org/unit-1/benefits/ufpaf/).
 Applications for this fund are usually open in February, check the website to see if you're available.

 If you have an alternative source of equivalent (or better) coverage from your partner or family that you prefer to use rather than this insurance system, you can [opt out](https://utgsu.ca/health-and-dental/opting-out-opting-in/) of the GSU plan.
 You will be opted out of the CUPE plan by extension (though you will still have access to the health care spending account, if you are eligible for it).
 Opting-out is done online, through the links on the [studentcare](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_ChangeofCoverage_OptOuts) page.
 You must opt-out by the deadline, usually the end of September.

+{::comment}
+Add information about setting your partner up as being able to fully access/make decisions about your health care plan (on the website).
+Who counts as a partner/dependent, and what documentation (if any) you'll be asked to provide.
+{:/comment}

 ## Health Services